saurabh-kadian/cp3uva/README.md

 # cp3uva

-Problems listed on [Uhunt](https://uhunt.onlinejudge.org) marked under Competitive Programming 3, a book by Steven Halim and Felix Halim.
+Problems listed on [uHunt](https://uhunt.onlinejudge.org) marked under Competitive Programming 3, a book by Steven Halim and Felix Halim.
 Credit: Steven Halim, Felix Halim and team for the compilation.

-Link to my [Uhunt ID](https://uhunt.onlinejudge.org/id/384732), inline.
+Link to my [uHunt ID](https://uhunt.onlinejudge.org/id/384732), inline.

 ## Links to solved problems in the repository